EarthScope/ispaq/README.md

 option to read local [miniSEED](http://ds.iris.edu/ds/nodes/dmc/data/formats/seed/) files and metadata on their own workstations and construct on-the-spot data quality analyses on that data.

-Output is provided in csv format for tabular metrics.
+Output is provided in CSV format for tabular metrics.
 In addition, Probability Density Functions (PDF) for single days can be plotted to PNG image files.

 The business logic for MUSTANG metrics is emulated through [ObsPy](https://github.com/obspy/obspy/wiki)